 Photography

+Please note that the designer can do the photo research to source relevant photography if you do not have your own high-resolution photos to use in your paper.
+However, to do this we will need guidance on photographic content.
+(Please refer to the GI-TOC design templates for policy briefs and research reports to see how photography is used in our publications.)
 Please provide the following:

-A list of photography requirements for the publication.
+A list of photographs you wish to include in the publication.
 This should please include:

-Ideas for cover content
+Ideas for cover images

-Ideas for each level one heading in the publication (i.e. Exec Summary, Introduction, The Balkans illicit economy, Conclusions and recommendations etc.)
+Ideas for each main (level 1 heading) section in the paper (i.e. Exec Summary, Introduction, The ‘Balkans illicit economy’, Conclusions and recommendations etc.)

-Further editorial-specific ideas important to editorial content
+Further relevant ideas and suggestions for photos that support the content of your paper

-Author-supplied photography:
+Author’s own photography:

-Please supply images wherever possible.
+Please supply your own images, if you have them, as separate files.

 Photograph quality:

-Rule of thumb for publication purposes: Images below 400Kb (supplied as jpegs) will generally be unsuitable for our purpose.
-Where small file-size images are NB to the narrative (i.e. ops-related / WhatsApp circulated etc.) – please convey, and we will try and improve image quality.
+Rule of thumb for quality/resolution purposes: Images below 300Kb (supplied as jpegs) will generally be unsuitable for publication.
+If small file-size images need to be used in your paper (such as photos taken in the field by cellphone) please send the pictures to us as soon as you can and we will try and improve image quality.

 Agency photography:

-We have a contract with Getty Images and will conduct picture research based on the photographic requirements list and editorial-specific material to suit the layout.
-And source pictures from additional agencies as required.
+We have a contract with a photo library, and will conduct picture research based on your photographic requirements list.
+We will try our best to find relevant supportive and affordable material from our sources but certain images may not be available, or copyright permission may not be granted.

+Contact point for visual material: Pete Bosman, GI-TOC Production coordinator

+pete.bosman@globalinitiative.net